2009 Ford Mustang Bullitt

+The Bullitt was back for 2009.
 Since 2008 was a milestone year since the introduction of the film it seemed fitting that Ford would mix-up some Highland Green paint and tweak Mustang to celebrate the occasion.
-Plus the fact that the last Bullitt inspired Mustang from 2001 was a great success probably made the decision to produce the 2008 version that much easier.
+They decided to give it another year of production in 2009 to finish up the fifth generation Mustang on a high note.

-Stylists were very careful to show restraint and stay true to the original 1968 movie car.
-The less is more approach that had been used when styling the 2005 Mustang was taken to a new level with the Bullitt.
-A new black-mesh grille devoid of the chrome pony and large fog lamps was installed.
+It was basically the exact same car as the 2008 model year Bullitt.
+It had the black-mesh grille devoid of the chrome pony and large fog lamps was installed.
 The grille was accented by a satin aluminum strip that not only represented the chrome grille surround used on the 1968 Mustang GT390 in the movie but also helped frame the grille that would otherwise look like a black hole next to the proper Dark Highland Green or available Black paint.

 Unique 18-inch cast-aluminum “Euroflange” wheels with charcoal satin finish spokes were installed.
 Adding to the low key look was Dark Argent Grey painted brake calipers that closely matched the wheel spokes.
 The wheels were wrapped in P235/50ZR18 BF Goodrich g-Ford T/A KDWS tires.